Skip to main content

 Shopify B2B Ecommerce: The Complete Guide.

-March 16, 2026-18 min read
+March 16, 2026-24 min read

 If you're still running your wholesale operation through email threads, phone calls, and spreadsheets you forward to your warehouse team at 6 AM, I get it.
 That's how most B2B brands start.
 But at some point, the manual process breaks.
 Orders get lost.
 Pricing gets inconsistent.
 And your sales reps spend more time on admin than actually selling.

-I've built 50+ Shopify stores over 12 years, including wholesale portals and B2B channels for brands that were drowning in exactly that chaos.
+I've built 50+ Shopify stores over 12 years, including wholesale portals and Shopify B2B commerce channels for brands that were drowning in exactly that chaos.
 This guide covers what B2B on Shopify actually looks like in 2026, what it costs (no one else will tell you this), when it makes sense, when it doesn't, and how to pick the right Shopify B2B agency if you decide to go this route.

 No fluff.
 No sales pitch disguised as a blog post.
 Just the honest breakdown a business owner needs before writing a five-figure check.
+If you'd rather skip the agency route entirely, you can also hire a dedicated B2B Shopify developer to build exactly what your wholesale operation needs.

 What B2B on Shopify Actually Looks Like